-No matter how busy I am, I always have a book or two going on in the background.
-And one out of the two will be a book on Italy.
+No matter how busy I am, I always have a book or two based in Italy going on.
 Predictable much??
 I also re-read a lot of my favorite books.
 Do you??

 For instance, recently I re-read Italo Calvino’s If on a Winter’s Night a Traveler and loved it, finding newer meanings to Calvino’s eccentric tale and words.
 Anyway I thought of compiling a list of “5 Books on Italy to Read this Spring” for books written in English or translated from Italian.
 Hope you add more to your reading pile!